Dominion Elections Act

 The Dominion Elections Act (Acte des élections fédérales du Dominion) was a bill passed by the House of Commons of Canada in 1920, under Robert Borden's Unionist government.
 The Act allowed white women to run for the Parliament of Canada.
 However, women from most/all minorities, for example, Aboriginals and Asians, were not granted these rights.
-This bill was passed due in part to the advocacy of Nellie McClung, a women's rights activist from Manitoba.
+This bill was passed in part due to the advocacy of Nellie McClung, a women's rights activist from Manitoba.

 The law established the agency now known as Elections Canada with the position of Chief Electoral Officer as head of the agency.

 Background

 During World War I, the country was split on the issue of conscription.
 Ahead of the 1917 election, the Liberal Party experienced splits among individual MPs.
-Protests erupted over the government's plan to introduce conscription in what became known as the Conscription Crisis of 1917.
+Protests erupted over the government's plan to introduce conscription, which became known as the Conscription Crisis of 1917.
 Pro-conscription Liberals joined forces with the Conservative Party to form the Unionist Party in 1917, led by Prime Minister Robert Borden.

 In an effort to increase votes for the new Unionist Party, Borden granted the vote to female relatives of active-duty soldiers.
 The 1917 election had the highest female voter turnout out of any other election, and the Unionist Party won a safe majority, with only Quebec voting majority Liberal.

+Main Points

+Voter rights are starting to be developed in this Act.
+One such part is section 5, which forces employers to allow every elector in their employment at least 2 extra hours for voting, with no deduction in pay.
+The only exception to this was if they worked within the Government Railways as a conductor, or otherwise engaged in the running of trains, as to not delay the train schedule.
+This allowed voters who would otherwise have no time to vote to do so with time to spare.

+This Act was the first to allow women to legally vote.
+This right was defined in section 29.
+This section states that anyone, male or female, can vote if they are at least 21 years old, are British by birth or naturalization, and have resided in Canada for at least 12 months.
+This section also explicitly states that "Indians" (or First Nations) are not allowed to vote.
+However, this Act allowed any "Indians" who had served in the Canadian Armed Forces to vote.
+This was the first time that the First Nations people had the ability to vote without giving up their Indian status or treaty rights, but this only extended to men.

+Section 30 is the template for disqualifying electors, meaning it describes who is, and is not, allowed to vote.
+The disqualifications are as follows: